 Programme

 The 2026 UK K-Scale hackathon will run from lunchtime on Monday May 18 to lunchtime on Friday 22 May.
 Lunches will be provided at the Met Office Collaboration building each day.
-Further details of the programme for the week will follow.
+The draft timetable for the week is linked below.

 Accommodation